cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 Don't worry if you're not familiar with the C programming language or the [CMake](https://cmake.org/) build system.
 This article does not assume any knowledge about these.
-The technique shown here applies to any programming language and build system, and should be straightforward to translate.
+The technique shown here applies to any programming language and build system, and should be straightforward to translate to your favorite weapon of choice.

 ## Writing Dockerfiles